Scafell Pike: Summit

 Scafell Pike is one of three British peaks climbed as part of the National Three Peaks Challenge, and is the highest ground for over 90 mi.

 Geology

 Ordovician and volcanic activity

-Scafell Pike consists of igneous rock, including breccia, andesite and rhyolite, as well as geothermal tufa, dating from the Ordovician; it is geologically part of the Borrowdale Volcanics and along with the other peaks of the Scafells, forms part of an extinct volcano which was active around 400-450 million years ago.
+Scafell Pike consists of igneous rock, including breccia, andesite and rhyolite, as well as geothermal tufa, dating from the Ordovician; it is geologically part of the Borrowdale Volcanics and along with the other peaks of the Scafells, forms part of an extinct volcano which was active around 400–450 million years ago.

 Pleistocene glacial activity

-The rugged summit of Scafell Pike was shaped by glacial erosion of the Last Glacial Maximum (~20,000 YA), during which the Lake District was overlain by ice sheets with thicknesses of several kilometers.
+The rugged summit of Scafell Pike was shaped by glacial erosion of the Last Glacial Maximum (c.
+20 kya), during which the Lake District was overlain by ice sheets with thicknesses of several kilometers.

 Contemporary weathering

 The summit plateau of Scafell Pike, and that of other neighbouring peaks, is covered with shattered rock debris which provides the highest-altitude example of a summit boulder field in England.
 The boulder field is thought to have been caused in part by weathering, such as frost action.
 Additional factors are also considered to be important; however, opinion varies as to what these may be.
 James Clifton Ward suggested that weathering with earthquakes as a secondary agent could be responsible, while John Edward Marr and Reginald Aldworth Daly believed that earthquakes were unnecessary and suggested that frost action with other unspecified agents was more likely.
 To the north of the summit are a number of high altitude gills which flow into Lingmell Beck.
 These are good examples in Cumbria for this type of gill and are also biologically important due to their species richness.